pedrohcgs/kmte/README.md

     c.
 Homogeneous local conditional average treatment effects.

-The module was written by Pedro H.C.
-Sant'Anna (Vanderbilt University).
+To install this package, you simply need to run the following two lines of code in R:
+        library(devtools)
+        install_github("pedrohcgs/kmte")

 A help file with examples will be made available in the near future.
 Furthermore, all the treatment effects measures proposed in Sant'Anna (2016a), "Program Evaluation with Right-Censored Data", will also be added.

+This package was written by Pedro H. C. Sant'Anna (Vanderbilt University)